team-dev-docs/spriteai-dev-docs/docs/Sprite methods and Functions/Generate Sprite: Creating Character Animations with AI.md

    - `iterations`: Number of sprite variations to generate
    - `size`: Image size (default is "1024x1024")
    - `save`: Boolean to indicate if the image should be saved locally
+   - `style`: String to specify a particular art style (e.g., "pixel art", "cartoon")
+   - `palette`: Array of color hex codes to restrict the color scheme

 ## Prerequisites